What is Online Proofing? Your guide to key features, benefits, and what to look out for in an online proofing tool

 Step 5: Getting change requests back

-There are two main ways for creatives to receive feedback from reviews and take action on them.
+There are two main ways for creatives to receive feedback from reviews and take action.
+One is through a collaboration zone within the platform, and the other is directly from an extension that sits inside Adobe.

 Step 6: Sending new versions